MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-workload-setup-warehouse-app.md

 [!include [banner](../includes/banner.md)]

-This topic explains how to set up your Warehouse Management mobile apps for use at warehouses served by a cloud or edge scale unit.
+This topic explains how to set up your Warehouse Management mobile apps so that they can be used at warehouses that are served by a cloud or edge scale unit.

 ## Prerequisites

-Before you start to set up your mobile devices to connect to a cloud or edge scale unit, confirm that they can connect to the enterprise hub by following the instructions provided in [Install and connect the Warehouse Management mobile app](../warehousing/install-configure-warehouse-management-app.md)
+Before you start to set up your mobile devices to connect to a cloud or edge scale unit, confirm that they can connect to the enterprise hub.
+For instructions, see [Install and connect the Warehouse Management mobile app](../warehousing/install-configure-warehouse-management-app.md).

-## Additional setup when running the Warehouse Management mobile app against a scale unit
+## Additional setup when you run the Warehouse Management mobile app against a scale unit

-As part of the [warehouse scale unit workload deployment process](cloud-edge-landing-page.md#scale-unit-manager-portal), most of the data needed to connect your Warehouse Management mobile app devices will automatically get synchronized from the enterprise hub to the scale unit.
-But you will also need to record the **Azure Active Directory applications** data on the scale unit deployment and you might need to update the default **Company** value for the **User ID** (or create a new user).
-Users associated with a company that doesn't exist on a scale unit deployment won't be able sign in when the Warehouse Management mobile app is connected to that scale unit.
+As part of the [deployment process for warehouse scale unit workloads](cloud-edge-landing-page.md#scale-unit-manager-portal), most of the data that is required to connect your Warehouse Management mobile app devices is automatically synced from the enterprise hub to the scale unit.
+However, you must record the **Azure Active Directory applications** data on the scale unit deployment.
+Additionally, you might have to update the default **Company** value for the user ID or create a new user.
+Users that are associated with a company that doesn't exist on a scale unit deployment won't be able sign in when the Warehouse Management mobile app is connected to that scale unit.

 > [!NOTE]
-> Because the **Azure Active Directory applications** data is not synchronized, you must manually maintain this data if you want to move your warehouse workloads to another scale unit.
+> Because the **Azure Active Directory applications** data isn't synced, you must manually maintain this data if you want to move your warehouse workloads to another scale unit.

-Remember that, as part of the Warehouse Management mobile app connection setup, the **Azure AD resource** must be against the scale unit rather than the enterprise hub.
+Remember that, as part of the setup of the Warehouse Management mobile app connection, the **Azure AD resource** must be against the scale unit instead of the enterprise hub.